PHMSA's Risk Assessment for HAZMAT Packages in an Unmanned Aircraft Systems (UAS) Environment

 Description

-The Department of Transportation's Pipeline and Hazardous Materials Safety Administration (PHMSA) is seeking proposals for a risk assessment concerning hazardous materials packaging in an unmanned aircraft systems (UAS) environment.
-The primary objective is to evaluate the safety performance of existing dangerous goods packaging requirements, considering the unique operational conditions and hazards associated with UAS operations, and to identify appropriate risk mitigations.
+The Department of Transportation's Pipeline and Hazardous Materials Safety Administration (PHMSA) is seeking proposals for a risk assessment regarding hazardous materials packaging in an unmanned aircraft systems (UAS) environment.
+The contractor will evaluate the safety performance of existing dangerous goods packaging requirements, focusing on operational conditions specific to UAS and identifying potential hazards, including malfunctions at various altitudes.
 This initiative is crucial for ensuring the safe transport of hazardous materials via UAS technology, reflecting the government's commitment to regulatory compliance and public safety.
-Interested contractors must submit their proposals by July 2, 2025, and can direct inquiries to Stephen Jones at stephen.jones@dot.gov or Tremayne Terry at tremayne.terry@dot.gov.
+Proposals are due by July 2, 2025, and interested parties can direct inquiries to Stephen Jones at stephen.jones@dot.gov or Tremayne Terry at tremayne.terry@dot.gov.

 Files